-Where country starts is ” when you start to see cows. ”
+Where country begins is ” when you start to see cows. ”

-We are not in prime cow country in this high desert Arizona.There is better grazing in Texas and, even better, in Uruguay.The grass on this little piece of our planet is sparse and competes with prickly cactus, junipers, washes, arroyos, ditches, and dirt roads.
-This land we are driving through to reach Chip’s little piece of paradise is open range and these cows have the right of way over automobiles and humans.
+We are not in prime cow country in this high desert Arizona.There is much better grazing in Texas, and, even better, in Uruguay.The grass on this little piece of our planet is sparse and competes with prickly cactus, junipers, washes, arroyos, ditches, and dirt roads.
+This land we are driving through, to reach Chip’s little piece of paradise, is open range and these cows have the right of way over both automobiles and humans.

 These two critters give me the evil eye when I stop to take their portrait but they grow tired of me quickly and peacefully amble off away from my interruption of their dinner..